 - Any product that contains tobacco, nicotine in any way or form in any amount.

+What happens if you lie about smoking on insurance?
 If you have used these products in any way, shape or form- in any amount, you should honestly answer yes.

 Now, there are insurance companies out there that are not strict with cigar use.